henster87/henster87/README.md

 🔭 I'm currently working on my personal portfolio webpage<br>🤝 I'm looking for people to help me learn React.js for web app building<br>
 🌱 I'm currently learning mainly JavaScript and React.
 But also better practice for HTML and CSS<br>
-💬 Ask me a question.
-What would you like to know about me?<br>
 ⚡Fun Fact About Me:<br>    - I love technology, I find it amazing.
 But I also love nature, bushcraft, and things alike.
 Isn't that such a weird combo huh?